eeshwersaicharan/angularcalci/README.md

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

+## About
+In the project directory, you can run:

+Project Name:mycalci

+This project is deals with building the Calculator Application using React with Redux.
+Implementing Arithmetic and Mathematical Operations.
+We have created file structure and we can find files in src folder. we can build components in src/components.

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.